Kim Hyang-gi: Career

 In 2018, Kim starred in the drama film Youngju, playing a lonely girl whose environment has forced her to grow up too fast.
 The same year, she was cast in the two-episode romance drama Drunk in Good Taste.

 In 2019, Kim reunited with and starred alongside Jung Woo-sung in the drama film Innocent Witness.
-She earned positive reviews for her portrayal of a girl who suffers from a developmental disorder.
+She earned positive reviews for her portrayal of a girl with a developmental disorder.
 She also appeared in the youth drama At Eighteen directed by Shim Na-yeon alongside Ong Seong-wu.

 In 2022, Kim appeared in the period war action film Hansan: Rising Dragon, the second installment of Kim Han-min's Yi Sun-sin trilogy, in the role of Jeong Bo-reum, a spy who enters the enemy territory as a courtesan.
 The same year, she starred in the tvN historical-medical drama Poong, the Joseon Psychiatrist.

 In 2025, Kim was cast as Viola De Lesseps in the play Shakespeare in Love.